Ronitb26/Twitter-Sentiment/README.md

 ## Key Insight

 A well-tuned **linear SVM on TF-IDF features essentially matches a BiLSTM with pretrained embeddings** — the deep learning model wins narrowly on macro-F1 (+0.0005) while the SVM wins on raw accuracy, at a fraction of the training time and compute.
-On a dataset of this size (~15K short, noisy tweets), the added representational power of sequence models doesn't translate into a clear win — a useful, defensible finding for justifying model choice on similarly-sized real-world text datasets.
+On a dataset of this size (~15K short, noisy tweets), the added representational power of sequence models doesn't translate into a clear win.

 ## Tech Stack
 `Python` · `pandas` / `numpy` · `scikit-learn` · `NLTK` · `TensorFlow / Keras` · `Gensim` (GloVe-Twitter-100) · `matplotlib` / `seaborn`